Face ID: Technology

-Apple claimed the probability of someone else unlocking a phone with Face ID is 1 in 1,000,000 as opposed to Touch ID at 1 in 50,000.
 During initial setup, the user's face is scanned twice from a number of angles to create a complete reference map.
 As the system is used, it learns about typical variations in a user's appearance, and will adjust its registered face data to match aging, facial hair growth, and other changes using the Neural Engine.
 The system will recognize a face wearing hats, scarves, glasses, most sunglasses, facial hair or makeup.
+When significant facial changes occur, Face ID may not recognize the person when comparing the image to stored data.
+In such cases, the user will be prompted to verify using their passcode and the facial recognition data will update to the changes.
 It also works in the dark by invisibly illuminating the whole face with a dedicated infrared flash module.

 Authentication with Face ID is used to enable a number of iOS features, including unlocking the phone automatically on wake, making payments with Apple Pay, and viewing saved passwords.
 Apps by Apple or third-party developers can protect sensitive data with a system framework; the device will verify the user's identity and return success or failure without sharing face data with the app.
 Additionally, Face ID can be used without authentication to track over 50 aspects of a user's facial expression and positioning, which can be used to create live effects such as Animoji or camera filters.
-In recent years, third party developers have developed more use cases for FaceID such as e.g. Eyeware Beam, an iOS app that provides a reliable and precise, multi-purpose head and eye-tracking tool.
+In recent years, third-party developers have developed more use cases for Face ID such as e.g. Eyeware Beam, an iOS app that provides a reliable and precise, multi-purpose head and eye-tracking tool.
 It is used to enable control of the camera angle through head-motion-in games and eye-tracking to share attention with audience in streams, but also augmentative and alternative communication (AAC) and biometric research.